JSpeedie/dotfiles/README.md

 ## Info
 This setup expects you to use ```startx``` upon boot as this setup does not use a display manager.

-So this setup consists of a lot of parts.
-The important ones are
+The important parts of this setup are:
-* bspwm (and sxhkd)
+* bspwm (and sxhkd) as my wm
-* kryptn-bar/lemonbar-xft
+* kryptn-bar/lemonbar-xft as my bar
-* urxvt
+* urxvt as my terminal emulator

-I use a lot of other things to achieve what I want in those programs (aesthetically and functionally).
-Here's a list of what I use
+I use a couple of other, less important things to achieve what I want in my setup (aesthetically and functionally).
+Here's a list of what I use:
-* alsa-utils for volume and xorg-xbacklight for info on bar
+* alsa-utils and xorg-xbacklight for volume and brightness info on the bar.
-* dunst for notifications
+* dunst for notifications.
-* compton for shadows and fading mostly but also transparency
+* compton for shadows, fading and transparency.
-* FontAwesome and Hermit as my fonts
+* FontAwesome and Hermit as my fonts.
-* rofi as my launcher
+* rofi as my launcher.
+* vim as my text editor

 ## Screenshots
 Note: I intend to change the wallpaper at some point.
 I think it's ok but doesn't quite suit the setup quite right.

 Only single monitor pics for now.
 I'll update with dual monitor pics at a later point in time (very soon^tm :) ).

 ![Setup 8](https://u.teknik.io/mVheP.png)
 ![Setup 9](https://u.teknik.io/N5bll.png)
 ![Setup 10](https://u.teknik.io/Skyoz.png)